 As parents and caregivers, we do our best to raise healthy and fit children.
 Some of us follow specific guidelines.
 Some of us make it happen in a casual way.

 Grocery shopping with kids in tow is not always a fun experience, but it is often unavoidable.
 The grocery store offers a wealth of learning opportunities that keep kids engaged and learning while helping avoid boredom meltdowns!

 Season 44 of Sesame Street premieres on WPT on Tuesday, September 17 at 8:00am!
 This season continues the show’s long tradition of tackling current issues that are relevant to preschoolers and school readiness.

 Packing a healthy lunch that your kids will actually eat can be a challenge- Especially when you have to do it day after day throughout the year.
-PBS parents has some great ideas to shake things up and add some new and interesting options to your child's lunchbox!
-Try a sandwich-free lunch, wi
+PBS parents has some great ideas to shake things up and add some new and interesting option

 A new line-up of your favorite PBS Kids shows started today, Tuesday, September 3!
-Some old friends are returning to weekdays, and lots of exciting, educational new episodes of your kids’ favorite shows will be airing throughout the Fall.
-Check back here for information about new episodes and
+Some old friends are returning to weekdays, and lots of exciting, educational new episodes of your kids’ favorite shows will be airing throughout the Fall

 Starting Monday, August 19th, PBS KIDS will be airing a week of WILD KRATTS dedicated to some of the most slithery, leathery creatures in the world.
-This theme week includes four brand-new episodes that explore the wildlife of the Sonoran Desert.
+This theme week includes four brand-new episodes that explore the wildlife of the Sonora

 Wisconsin is experiencing some steamy weather this week!
 Here are some summer heat safety tips from PBS Parents.